chirpstack/chirpstack-gateway-bridge/docs/content/metrics/prometheus.md

 # Prometheus metrics

-LoRa Geo Server provides a [Prometheus](https://prometheus.io/) metrics endpoint for monitoring the performance of the LoRa Geo Server service.
+ChirpStack Gateway Bridge provides a [Prometheus](https://prometheus.io/) metrics endpoint for monitoring the performance of the ChirpStack Gateway Bridge service.
 Please refer to the [Prometheus](https://prometheus.io/) website for more information on setting up and using Prometheus.